The British DX Club

 On The Air

 - Hack Green Nuclear Bunker near Nantwich, CW5 8AL (off A530 Whitchurch Rd).
 A complex communications infrastructure includes a BBC emergency radio studio, BT and military installations.
 WWII radar station.
-Open daily March-October 1000-1700, Wed-Sun 1100-1630 during winter.
-Closed December/January.
+See web site for opening times.
 Tel 01270 629219.
 Hack Green

 - The Lizard Wireless Station is located at Bass Point on The Lizard.
 This restored Marconi communications hut is only accessible by foot and is about half a mile from Lizard village.
-It is run by the National Trust.
-Phone for opening times Tel 01326 561407 or e-mail lizard[at]nationaltrust.org.uk.
+It is owned by the National Trust and is now a holiday cottage.
+National Trust Lizard Point

 - Military radio gear is on display at Bovington Tank Museum, near Wareham and the Royal Signals Museum, Blandford.
 Tank Museum